makew0rld/go-gemini/README.md

 Use the latest tag, and not the latest commit, if you want relatively reliable code.
 Code in the latest master might be untested/buggy.

 ## License
 This library is under the ISC License, see the [LICENSE](./LICENSE) file for details.
+Portions of this library's code are taken from Go, and are under a different license, which can be found in [LICENSE-GO](./LICENSE-GO).
+Those files are marked accordingly in their comments.